benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

 ![Significant Large TRI Emissions Site Count in Proximity to Schools (Torrance Highlight)](/Images/ToxicWaste2.png)

 * ### Rising Sea Level Risks to Miami (2100 Inundation Projections)
 >Highlighting severe inundation risks to densely populated and economically vital areas in the city using projections from NASA and the Florida Climate Center.
-The results visually emphasize increased vulnerability along low-lying coastal regions, particularly during storm surges and high-tide events, underscoring the urgent need for substantial mitigation efforts to protect Miami’s infrastructure and residents.
+The results, derived from map algebra operations performed on a digital elevation model, visually emphasize increased vulnerability along low-lying coastal regions, particularly during storm surges and high-tide events, underscoring the urgent need for substantial mitigation efforts to protect Miami’s infrastructure and residents.

 ![Sea Level Rise Map for Miami Utilizing DEM](/Images/SeaLevelRise.png)